Art Practice: Paper on Panels

 8. Painting:

 I began painting on these panels at the beginning of my art journey.
-I loved painting on these mini-canvases because not only do they allow me to practice and solidify the narrative I am building for a specific collection or series, but they are perfect little works of art that people love to collect.
+I loved painting on these mini-canvases because they allowed me to practice and solidify the ideas and thoughts I had as a collection was developing, but they are also perfect little works of art collectors love to own.